Writing Confirmation and Welcome Emails People Love

 - It can lower spam complaints, and this often results in higher deliverability as well.

-Check out Chipotle’s confirmed opt-in email below.
-They explain why subscribers are receiving this message and exactly what they should do.
-Plus, their headline provides some humor and a fun tone.
-You’re not just confirming your email address; you’re confirming your “burrito love.”
+Chipotle’s confirmed opt-in email explains why subscribers are receiving this message and exactly what they should do.

 In the confirmed opt-in email for our AWeber Blog Newsletter below, we tell subscribers about the benefits of being on our list (free blog posts, courses and ebooks!).
 This helps to improve the conversion rate of our confirmed opt-in email.